jcyesc/linux-kernel-development-101/labs/ch24-signals/README.md

 # Chapter 24 - Signals

+- What are signals
+- Available signals
+- System calls for signals
+- Sigaction
+- Signals and Threads
+- How the kernel install signal handlers
+- How the kernel sends signals
+- How the kernel invokes signal handlers
+- Real time signals

+## Signal

 A `signal` is a message sent to a task (process, thread or group) to perform something.

+## Available signals

 The list of available tasks are in: